Are You Suffering From severe endometriosis?

 How to know the severity of endometriosis?

 The correlation between the symptoms of endometriosis and the severity of disease is poor.
 Currently available laboratory markers are of limited value.
 At present, the best marker, serum CA-125, is usually elevated only in advanced stages and therefore not suitable for routine screening.
-Severity of endometriosis is difficult to determine from its symptoms.
+Severity of this disease is difficult to determine from its symptoms.
 Usually symptoms are expressed according to area of involvement not depth of disease.

-Who are affected by endometriosis?
+Who are affected by this disease?

 Endometriosis usually starts in the ovary, it also can happen in the abdomen cavity affecting fallopian tubes, uterus and other pelvic organs like bladder and bowel.
 It affects women of reproductive age.
 Usually starts at around the age of 15 to 20 years and slowly spreads destroying nearby organs.
 It can subside spontaneously at menopause.